Surabaya Zoo: Controversy

 This American black bear in Surabaya Zoo suffers from skin disease common among captive bears not properly cared for.

 The Surabaya Zoo has received complaints about its treatment of animals from activist groups such as the Jakarta Animal Aid Network (JAAN), as well as from the interim administrator of the zoo.

 The situation reached a point in 2010 where The Jakarta Post called the facility the 'Surabaya Zoo of Death'.

 In August 2010, the Forestry Ministry revoked Surabaya Zoo's license following several animal deaths, including a rare Sumatran tiger, African lion, wallaby, Komodo dragon, babirusa, Bawean deer, and crocodile.

 Interim management asked the local police and the East Java Natural Resources Conservation Agency (BKSDA) to conduct an investigation, which found that negligent keepers were to blame for most of the animal deaths.

 The Temporary Management Team transferred 378 animals from the zoo to 6 conservation organizations.
 However, several of the animals were in bad condition and eventually died.
 An autopsy performed on the animals found plastic and wood inside the animals.
 The death of Melani the tiger, one of only a few hundred Sumatran tigers left in the world, outraged animal activists when it was discovered that the tiger was suffering from extreme digestive disorders before being rescued from the zoo.

 On 2 March 2012, a giraffe died from ingesting plastic thrown by some visitors.

-On 28 January 2014 Surabaya Zoo authority announced that the zoo has a collection of 3,459 animals from 197 species, but 81 animals are sick, disabled, and old, and 44 of which are in severe conditions.
+On 28 January 2014 Surabaya Zoo authority announced that the zoo had a collection of 3,459 animals from 197 species, but 81 animals were sick, disabled, and old, and 44 were in severe conditions.

 An online petition that calls for the closure of Surabaya Zoo due to continued mistreatment of animals reached 885,000 signatures before closing in late 2016.